ckaur5689/DataLiteracy/CountsvsRates/README.md

 ![Alt text](https://github.com/ckaur5689/DataLiteracy/blob/main/images/CountsvsRates_AgeProfiles.png)

-  This is when it might be appropriate to switch to age standardised rates?
-For what purpose is it important to switch to these?
+ ## When it is important to switch to Age Standardised Rates

-  It depends on the purpose of the comparison and what question you are trying to answer.
+  Whether to switch or not depends on the purpose of the comparison and what question you are trying to answer.

   For healthcare analytics, the distinction is important because age-standardisation is fundamentally about removing differences in population structure so comparisons are fair.